uaraven/semblance/docs/manual.md

        (var pi 3.14))
        (var tau (* 2 pi)))

+  **BLOCK**

+    (block name forms*)

+  Defines a named block.
+Last evaluated value is returned from block unless `return` is called inside.

   **RETURN**

     (return [value])

   Returns from block.
-Block is defined by `progn`, `let`, `fn` or `namespace`.
+Block is defined by `block`, `progn`, `let`, `fn` or `namespace`.
 Optional return value can be supplied.
+If no return value is supplied, then `NIL` will be returned.
 If `return` is called outside of the block, then program itself will terminate.

     (let ((x 1)
           (y 2))